Reputed Deutsche Bank Whistleblower Val Broeksmit Found Dead on LA School Campus. Here's What to Know

 A reputed whistleblower who was reported to have turned over secret files about Deutsche Bank was identified as the man found dead this week on the campus of a Los Angeles high school, a police official told NBC News.

-The body of Valentin Broeksmit was discovered at about 7 a.m.
+The body of Valentin Broeksmit, 46, was discovered at about 7 a.m.
 Monday at Woodrow Wilson High School in El Sereno, located northeast of downtown Los Angeles, LAPD Sgt.
 Rudy Perez said in an email to NBC News.
+Sgt.
+Perez said that he appeared to be homeless.

 Broeksmit disappeared a year ago after he was reported to have turned over secret files about Deutsche Bank to authorities.